Weird Faith: Critical reception

 Some critics compared Weird Faith to Diaz's previous album, History of a Feeling.
 Bennett said that while "History of a Feeling was the mess of emotions, Weird Faith is the cool-headed exhale."
 Harbron, who rated the album 3.5 out of 5 stars, said that Weird Faith continued the story of History of a Feeling by capturing "the feeling of returning to love after a brutal loss".
-Lana Fleischli in Flood wrote that Diaz had grown from her last album, moving on from themes of "loneliness and heartache" to being in a new relationship.
+Lana Fleischli in Flood Magazine wrote that Diaz had grown from her last album, moving on from themes of "loneliness and heartache" to being in a new relationship.
 Fisette in Beats Per Minute said that the album operates from a point of "delicate uncertainty" at the start of a relationship, while its predecessor operated in "very well-worn territory".
 Amaya Lim in The Line of Best Fit rated the album 7 out of 10, praising Diaz's songwriting as "sharp and salient".
 However, she opined that its sparse production style undercut the album's emotions of joy, unlike History of a Feeling, where the sparse production style highlighted that album's dark themes.

 Weird Faith reached number 33 on the UK Official Americana Albums Chart.
 The album was nominated for the Grammy Award for Best Folk Album and Diaz and Musgraves were nominated for the Grammy Award for Best Americana Performance for "Don't Do Me Good" at the 67th Annual Grammy Awards in 2025.
 Several publications listed the album on their best of 2024 lists, including Flood (36), PopMatters (41), Stereogum (41), Slate, and NPR.